Q59 (New York City bus): Route description

 The Q59's western terminus is at the Williamsburg Bridge Plaza Bus Terminal in Williamsburg, Brooklyn.
 From there, it goes west on Broadway, turning right on Kent Avenue to travel north to Grand Street.
 However, since Grand Street is not continuous across the Brooklyn–Queens Expressway (BQE), the eastbound Q59 uses Roebling Street, Metropolitan Avenue, and Union Avenue to travel around the BQE.
-At Grand Street, the Q59 turns left, continuing until Gardner Avenue and Metropolitan Avenue (since eastbound Grand Street curves onto Metropolitan Avenue after crossing the Newtown Creek).
-The eastbound Q59 turns right onto Grand Street after a short distance, continuing across the Grand Street Bridge and into Maspeth until another discontinuity forces the Q59 to turn right and then left at Flushing Avenue, meeting up with the Q58.
-It remains on Grand Avenue until Queens Boulevard, when it turns right while the Q58 goes to Corona Avenue to reach Flushing.
-At Queens Boulevard, the Q59 turns right onto the eastbound service road.
-It continues along Queens Boulevard until Eliot Avenue, where it turns left along the Long Island Expressway.
+At Grand Street, the Q59 turns left, continuing until Gardner Avenue and Metropolitan Avenue (eastbound traffic is defaulted onto Metropolitan Avenue due to Grand Street being one lane westbound-only approaching the Metropolitan Avenue bridge over Newtown Creek).
+The eastbound Q59 then turns right, back onto Grand Street, then continues across the Grand Street Bridge and into Maspeth, until a one-way block of opposing traffic on Grand Avenue coming from its intersection with Flushing Avenue forces the Q59 to turn right and then left to stay on Grand, joining the Q58.
+It remains on Grand Avenue until Queens Boulevard, when it turns right onto the eastbound service road while the Q58 goes to across Queens Boulevard onto Corona Avenue toward Flushing.
+The Q59 then continues along Queens Boulevard until Eliot Avenue, where it turns left along the Long Island Expressway.
 The Q59 turns right on Junction Boulevard and terminates at 62nd Road, near Rego Center and the 63rd Drive–Rego Park subway station in Rego Park.

 The westbound Q59 turns right off 62nd Road onto Queens Boulevard.
 At 90th Street, it makes a right to serve Queens Center and Queens Place Mall.
 This is so the Q59 can make a turn from the service road into the main road that would otherwise be illegal; it must do this in order to access the left-turn lane at Grand Avenue, which can only be served from the main road.
 The Q59 turns left at 56th Avenue and then right again into the Queens Boulevard main road, using the left-turn lane to turn left onto Grand Avenue.
 The Q59 continues down Grand Avenue until it turns into Grand Street, and goes straight down Grand Street until it reaches Union Avenue, where it turns right to go around the BQE.
 The Q59 makes a left at Metropolitan Avenue, a left at Roebling Street, and another right at Grand Street.
 It goes down Grand Street until Wythe Avenue, turning left there.
 At Broadway, the Q59 makes another left and continues until it enters the Williamsburg Bridge Plaza Bus Terminal.